Thursday, November 12, 2020

 I should know: While I followed Acts chapter 27 as closely as possible, I nevertheless made up details about Paul’s catastrophic voyage to Rome for my novel The Minotaur Medallion.
 But I didn’t try to pass it off as “inspired” – I made it quite clear it was fiction.

 We need inspired scripture to explain inspired scripture.
-We can understand the beasts in Revelation only by reading other passages in the Bible that explain exactly what various beasts mean.
+We can understand the beasts in Revelation only by reading other passages in the Bible that explain exactly what various symbols mean.
 And the Bible doesn’t leave us hanging.

 The book of Daniel, like the book of Revelation, has several descriptions of monstrous beasts.
 Unlike Revelation, however, Daniel gives us quite a bit to work with.
+In Daniel chapter 7, Daniel sees a disturbing vision of four huge beasts.
+Then an angel explains:

 “These huge beasts, four in number, are four kings who will stand up from the earth.”
 (Da.
 7:17)